intuition-dev/INTUITION2/SETUP.md

       //enter the container via the PID docker exec -ti xYOUR-PIDx /bin/bash

-      // now you are inside the container: ls -la

-      //optional: you may what to check the speed of the Docker host provider pip install speedtest-cli speedtest-cli

 You should now have a container with a cloud development environment where you can run node and other utils, for a bespoke Meta admin|build or other service that you can't run purely client side.